CodeMaster7000/Fact-of-the-Day/README.md

-# Random-Fact-Generator
+# Random Fact Generator

 A random fact generator coded in HTML, CSS and JavaScript.
+I bet you would have never known some of these!